 The runAway Triathlon

 It’s 6am in Tottori and Dean is already awake.
 His plan is to sneak from the hotel and begin without the team, on what he is calling a runAway triathlon.
 He is very aware now that today will be his only chance for a final run, cycle, or skate.
 He decides to do all 3!
 While Natali sleeps peacefully in her bed, Duncan hears a noise and busts Dean sneaking out.
 He wishes Dean well, and then off goes the man in red, to run a full 42km marathon along the ‘Tottori’ coast line.
 Half way to his destination, his team catch him up, and Duncan and Natali start running with him.
 They enjoy running as a team, and stop only to take on water or to speak with locals.
 Old women are found drying foods in the sun and at a fish shop, fish are hung up and spun to dry out.
 The final section of hills stops Natali in her tracks, but the boys push through and see Tim and the car waiting on the beach.
 They run along the sand, play on the beach, and swim in the cold waters of the ‘Japan Sea’, as if to celebrate the success of getting this far.
 There is even a quick picnic style lunch, but as always, Dean can’t hang around.
 From here, he would cover another 50km, but with his bike.
 After the marathon, Dean’s energy levels are falling, and Dean consumes an energy shot given to him by Michael Rice, to stop him from falling asleep on his bike!
 The car followed Dean as he got ever closer to reaching ‘Shimane Prefecture’.
-At the ‘Kaike Seaside Coast’, Dean changes to inline-skates for the final section of his journey, a 20km skate to the ‘Eshima Ohashi Bridge’.
+At the ‘Kaike Seaside Coast’, Dean changes to inline-skates for the final section of his journey, a 20km skate to the ‘Eshima Ohashi Bridge’ (Only in Japan up on the bridge!).
 The skating is painful, with ankles injured from excessive biking, but Dean makes it to the crazy bridge, where he has to remove the skates and run over its arch.
 The view from the bridge is impressive and the sun is beginning to set.
 Dean and Duncan decide to run to the edge of the ‘Nakaumi Lake’ to see the sun set, but just miss it.
 This was ‘Shimane Prefecture’ and their time here had started, with madness!

 Looking for Love